Our story began in 1995

 Director since 2012 • Dan is a Principal at Wealth Dimensions Group.
 His hobbies include golf, scuba diving, skiing, paddle tennis and running.
 He has given back to his community through his involvement with Big Brothers Big Sisters, American Heart Association, Dan Beard Boy Scouts, Ohio Prevents Blindness and The Leukemia Lymphoma Society.
 He is married to Isla, and father to Isabella, George and Charlie.

-Director since 2014 • Fay is an attorney with 5 decades of legal experience.
+Director starting in 2014 • Fay is an attorney with five decades of legal experience.
 She served for 12 years as the City Solicitor of Cincinnati before entering private practice with a municipal bond firm.
 Currently she consults with local governments on organizational management.
-She earned her bachelor’s degree from Duke University and a Juris Doctor from the University of Cincinnati.
+She earned her bachelor's degree from Duke University and a Juris Doctor from the University of Cincinnati.
 She has been an active volunteer in many cultural and civic organizations, most recently with the UC College of Law Board of Visitors, the Cincinnati Art Museum docents, the Clifton Cultural Arts Center and the YWCA.
 She has been honored by the YWCA as a Career Woman of Achievement and by the American Society for Public Administrators with the ASPA Career Achievement Award.
 Fay lives in Clifton with her husband, Tom, has two grown children and enjoys traveling, painting and taking her grandchildren to play in our parks.

 Director since 2016 • Harry is the Founder of One Page Solutions, a strategic planning consulting firm.
 He is a Procter & Gamble retiree, where he was President of Millstone Coffee, a previous Senior Executive of Nutrition Technology Corp. and the VP of Marketing at Kenner Toys.
-He is a graduate of Williams College and Wharton’s MBA program.
+He is a graduate of Williams College and Wharton's MBA program.
 Harry is a life-long conservationist, having been the Chair of the Ohio Nature Conservancy Board, a 40+ year member of the Cincinnati Nature Center, and has completed a 15-year quest with his wife to hike in and photograph all of the U.S. Scenic National Parks.
 He has significant non-profit board experience in Cincinnati, including President of the Cincinnati Chamber Orchestra, Board Chair of Summerfair, Inc., a Cincinnati Ballet Director, and Vice Chair of Episcopal Retirement Homes.
-Harry is married to Dr. Julia Hawgood and has two children, Megan and Jonathan, and five grandchildren.
+Harry is married to Dr. Julia Hawgood and has two children, Megan and Jonathan, and five grandchildren

 Director since 2015 • Mary Jo has been an active supporter of the Parks in many capacities.
 She is the founder of the Rapid Run Advisory Committee and has chaired the Green Up Day at Rapid Run for 30 years.
 Within the Cincinnati community, Mary Jo has been involved on the boards of Invest in Neighborhoods, Clifton Town Meeting and West Price Hill Community Council.
 Mary Jo lives with her husband, Fritz, and has four grown children, Odin, Joe, Jessica and Charles.
 She enjoys gardening.